meganz/MEGAcmd/contrib/docs/commands/fuse-show.md

 Usage: `fuse-show [--only-enabled] [--disable-path-collapse] [[--limit=rowcount] | [ID|localPath|name]]`
 <pre>
 When all mounts are shown, the following columns are displayed:
-   MOUNT_ID: A unique alphanumeric string that identifies the mount.
+   MOUNT_ID: The unique alphanumeric string that identifies the mount.
    LOCAL_PATH: The local mount point in the filesystem.
    REMOTE_PATH: The cloud directory or share that is exposed locally.
    NAME: The user-friendly name of the mount, specified when it was added or by fuse-config.